Hackers News Hackers News

 The Fileless Infection Chain

-The most notable aspect of DesckVB RAT is how it moves through its infection stages without relying on traditional file drops.
-The malware’s flow begins with the JavaScript file, acting as the first entry point.
+A defining characteristic of DesckVB RAT is its ability to progress through infection stages without relying on conventional file drops.
+The malware’s operational flow begins with the obfuscated JavaScript file, serving as the initial entry point.
+This script places a PowerShell file directly into C:UsersPublic, leveraging commonly overlooked system directories for its activities.

-The PowerShell script first checks for internet connectivity by pinging Google, then attempts to connect to a malicious external domain.
-The C2 domain is hidden using Base64 encoding combined with string reversal.
+The PowerShell script first verifies internet connectivity by pinging Google, then attempts to establish a connection with a malicious external domain.
+The C2 domain is concealed through a combination of Base64 encoding and string reversal.
+Notably, the malware exploits the legitimate Windows utility InstallUtil.exe to execute its payload, a known technique for evading application control policies.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.